nopSolutions/nopCommerce-Docs/en/developer/tutorials/csp-headers.md

 # Content Security Policy (CSP) Headers

-Content-Security-Policy is the name of an HTTP response header that modern browsers use to enhance the security of the document (or web page).
+Content-Security-Policy is the name of an HTTP response header that modern browsers use to enhance the security of a document (or web page).
 The HTTP Content Security Policy response header gives website admins a sense of control by giving them the authority to restrict the resources such as JavaScript and CSS a user is allowed to load within the site.
 In other words, you can whitelist your site's content sources.
 Although it is primarily used as an HTTP response header, you can also apply it via a meta tag.

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src 'self' https://img.nopcommerce.com; object-src 'none'; script-src 'self'; style-src 'self'; frame-ancestors 'self'; base-uri 'self'; form-action 'self';">